Diagnosis of C3 deficiency

 Absent C3 levels in the presence of other normal complement values are consistent with a C3 deficiency.

-C3 complement activity is measured by mixing patient serum with a C3-deficient serum.
+Activity of C3 is measured by mixing patient serum with a C3-deficient serum.
 The lytic activity of the serum mixture is tested against sensitized, labeled liposomes.
 If lysis occurs, the patient serum must be the source of the C3.
 The target liposomes are a commercial reagent (WAKO total complement CH50), and the assay is performed on Advia XPT.(Unpublished Mayo method)

 Monday through Friday